a buyer’s guide to sink materials

 stone sinks are show-stopping, let'ssss be honest. they are, however, not for the faint of heart. at the very top of the price point across almost all brands, a genuine or artisan stone sink won’t come cheap, nor will it be an easy find. with the exception of shower walls, backsplashes or light-traffic floors, it’s an extreme rarity that I recommend natural stone in wet locations, but nothing truly matches the beauty of real stone. as with any stone that will regularly be exposed to water, especially submerged, in this case, the sink will need to be sealed on a regular basis or it will stain - and that’s just from the water. if you are planning to use the sink regularly and can foresee it fronting the toothpaste stains, mouthwash, etc, I would steer clear of such a fragile and high-maintenance material, instead opting for something more practical. a light use powder room would be ideal for this particular material!

-there are so many different materials, price points, designs, brands and styles to consider, and when you're doing an entire remodel, choosing a sink material, let alone a sink seems so minute. ultimate, it won't make or break you, but it's certainly handy to know.
+there are so many different materials, price points, designs, brands and styles to consider, and when you're doing an entire remodel, choosing a sink material, let alone a sink seems so minute. ultimately, it won't make or break you, but it's certainly handy to know.

 what have you found your favorite materials to be working in homes? is there one type or brand that you’ve had particular success with? really curious to hear on this one!!